asterics/P4AllBuildingBlocks/README.md

 * Smart Home Integration: FS20
 * Speech Recognition and Synthesis: SpeechProcessor

+A short overview of the features of these building block can be found in the [P4All Developer Space listing](http://portal.teco.edu/dspace/?q=en/):

 The demo deployment of the AsTeRICS system includes runnable versions of all these Building blocks and demo applications of their combination, including: